Haute not hippie: 5 eco-luxe home brands you’ll love

 Launched in 2007 by a group of friends, Raine and Humble is an Aussie brand based in Melbourne.
 It’s all about lush home accessories, mixing classics with modern innovation while prioritising eco-friendly materials in the design, manufacturing and packaging.
 Yes all the feel-good eco credentials are brilliant, but seriously can we just take a minute and swoon over the pom pom cushions and the brass handled knives and spoons.

 The range is vast.
 Lots of lovely textiles that you feel won’t date and are brilliantly priced.
-Field & Hawken, sell the pom pom cushions at £27.50 and the brass palm leaf butter knife and teaspoon are £6 each and the cheese knife is £9.
-The palm print table runner is £17.50.
-There are a number of cushions available, tea towels, candles and scented diffusers.
+Field & Hawken, sell the pom pom cushions at £41 and super-stylish teak frame leather sling chair is going straight on the Christmas list (£595).
 Definitely a brand that will add personality to your home.

 Furniture is one of the areas where you can invest in a few heirloom pieces.
 This did not happen in my family, with grandparents and parents who were more at home in MFI than an antiques shop. but I am a big believer in it… she says, desperately hoping one of my boys will love our old Heals walnut dining table enough to keep it.
-Field & Hawken stock outdoor furniture made from sustainably-sourced teak and some cracking cupboards and dining tables and benches from Cornish company Rustic House.
-But I particularly love the one-off coffee table by Hand & Craft Furniture.
-Made from a piece of beech with industrial hairpin legs, it treads that tricky line of modern rustic.
+Field & Hawken stock outdoor furniture made from sustainably-sourced teak, but I particularly love the live edge dining tables and benches (pictured above), from £1388 for the set.
+Made from sustainable Suar Wood, it treads that tricky line of modern rustic.
 Hard to nail, but on pointe here.
+An investment piece for sure, but one that is totally unique and should last a lifetime.
+Plus it has that strokable handcrafted quality we love.

 Check out the eco-luxe interior loveliness at Field & Hawken, Unit 9, Oxford Road Industrial Estate, Gresham Way, Reading RG30 6AW, or pop over to the online shop.